 Unfortunately, it doesn’t help if you feel that your baby isn’t getting enough milk or going through a growth spurt where you are struggling to catch up to his needs.
 Whether you’re concerned about the number of wet diapers that your baby is producing, trying to survive a growth spurt or it’s just a worry that keeps you up at night, there are some things that you can do to increase your milk supply quickly.

-Some moms can double their milk production in less than 48 hours!
+Even if you are seeing signs of low milk supply now, some moms can double their milk production in less than 48 hours!
 Many moms see a difference in less than a day, but others may take a few days.
 So you may need to be a little patient…be these DO tend to work well and quickly!

 How to Increase Milk Supply Quickly with These 10 Tricks: